-There will be a first line of protection at the edge of the verges and run-off areas around the complete Circuit Layout.
+There will be a first line of protection at the edge of the verges and runoff areas around the complete Circuit Layout.

 Most frequently it is necessary or preferable to contain an accident in relative proximity to the trackside by absorbing the bike's energy and/or providing conditions for the rider to regain control.
-In order to achieve this, various deceleration systems and energy-dissipating and stopping barriers may be installed to constitute a first line of protection.
-In other circumstances it may be appropriate to provide sufficient obstacle- and spectator-free spaces for the energy of a bike leaving the track out of control to be completely dissipated.
+In order to achieve this, various deceleration systems and energy-dissipating and stopping barriers may be installed to constitute an additional protection.
+In other circumstances it may be appropriate to provide sufficient obstacle - and spectator - free spaces for the energy of a bike leaving the track out of control to be completely dissipated.

-The type of protection device to be installed will have to take into account the available space from the racetrack edge to the first line of protection, the possible impact angle and the type of facility behind of the first line of protection.
+The type of additional protection devices to be installed will have to take into account the available space from the racetrack edge to the first line of protection, the possible impact angle and the type of facility behind of the first line of protection.

-The protective devices used must be approved by the CCR/FIM.
+The additional protective devices used must be homologated by the CCR/FIM (see appendices).

-4.10.1 CCR/FIM APPROVED PROTECTIVE DEVICES
+4.10.1 CCR / FIM ADDITIONAL PROTECTIVE DEVICES

-The following protective devices are approved by the CCR/FIM (see manufacturers' and/or distributors' details in Annex)
+The following additional protective devices are used by the CCR/FIM (see manufacturers' and/or distributors' details in Appendix).

-Type A
+Type A (homologated devices)

 - Air Active Protective Devices

 Alpina Air-Module AA

+Airprotek Racing Safety Wall Type A

 - Air Protective Devices

 Alpina Air-Module

-Airfence Type I S and Airfence IIS
+Airfence Type IS and Airfence IIS

+Liski Air Safety Mattress

 SPM AirPADS

-Trackcare Inflatable Barrier
+- Trackcare Inflatable Barrier

-Foam Protective Devices
+- Foam Protective Devices

+Alpina Super Defender and Alpina Super Defender 2

+Airfence Bike and Airfence Bike Evo

+Bridgestone Module 1000 and Bridgestone Module 1300

+Liski Safety 1

-Alpina Super Defender and Alpina Super Defender 2 Airfence Bike and Airfence Bike Evo Bridgestone Module 1000 and Bridgestone Module 1300 Recticel Safeguard barrier 1 and Recticel Safeguard RR SPM Energy Absorber Type A Trackcare Hi-Lite PKS Modele 1
+Recticel Safeguard barrier 1 and Recticel Safeguard RR

+SPM Energy Absorber Type A

+Trackcare Hi-Lite

+PKS Modele 1

-Type B
+Type B (homologated devices)

-Airfence Type I and Airfence Bike B Alpina Defender Barrier Recticel Safeguard barrier 2
+Airfence Type I and Airfence Bike B Alpina Defender Barrier Bridgestone Urethane Barrier Liski Safety 3 Recticel Safeguard barrier 2 SPM Energy Absorber Type B1

-Type C
+Type C (homologated devices)